5 Tips for Spearheading Adoption of New Legal Technology

 Just because you heard about an exciting new technology solution doesn’t mean that you need to implement it within your own firm.
 Speak with people across the organization and look to identify the areas where new technology would make a real impact and have the highest return on investment.

 One major reason that IT projects fail is being overambitious.
 Trying to overhaul your entire technology stack at once is a recipe for disaster.
-Find specific solutions for the most pressing needs, and don’t try to bite off more than you can chew for your first project.
+Find specific solutions for the most pressing needs (such as contract lifecycle management software for contracting ops), and don’t try to bite off more than you can chew for your first project.

 3. Understand your business workflow